 Individuals born in the US but raised in Hispanic households experience a distinctive cultural blend that defies simple labels.
-Despite declining immigration numbers, the percentage of Hispanic Americans is projected to represent 27.5% of the total American population by 2060.”
-(1) That doesn’t mean people will not keep on crossing the border, it just means it’s gotten more difficult to cross both as a documented and as an undocumented immigrant, it also shows that hispanic people make up a significant chunk of the whole country’s population.
+Despite declining immigration numbers, the percentage of Hispanic Americans is projected to represent 27.5% of the total American population by 20601.
+That doesn't mean people will not keep crossing the border.
+It just means crossing as a documented and undocumented immigrant has become more challenging.
+It also shows that Hispanics comprise a significant chunk of the country's population.

-On the other hand, sadly, that doesn’t necessarily apply to social common sense and tolerance on a daily basis.
-That is also why there are some people that try to hide their accent or who don’t transmit their mother tongue to their kids.
+Sadly, that doesn't necessarily apply to social common sense and tolerance on a daily basis.
+That is also why some people try to hide their accents or don't transmit their mother tongue to their kids.

-A few years ago, Alma Flores-Pérez, a Linguistics Student from Stanford, mentioned in an interview with NBCnews that she’s been called “whitewashed” because of her lighter skin tone and that she feels that even though it’s not always true, there are still a big group of people that believe speaking perfect English will help them not face hardship.
-She continued with “…at the same time, I’ve come to see the importance of speaking Spanish or at least trying to claim that as our own and not be ashamed when you do speak Spanish, but also not being ashamed if you weren’t taught it, because that wasn’t necessarily your choice"4.
+A few years ago, Alma Flores-Pérez, a Linguistics Student from Stanford, mentioned in an interview with NBCnews that she's been called "whitewashed" because of her lighter skin tone and that she feels that even though it's not always true, there are still a big group of people that believe speaking perfect English will help them not face hardship.
+She continued, "…at the same time, I've come to see the importance of speaking Spanish or at least trying to claim that as our own and not be ashamed when you do speak Spanish, but also not being ashamed if you weren't taught it, because that wasn't necessarily your choice"4.
 Flores-Pérez highlights the importance of embracing one's heritage and language without shame.
 Cultural backgrounds should not be a source of competition but rather a celebration of individual identity.

 Let's consider her perspective - sometimes, clichés do play out in real life, reminding us of the familiar bonds that connect us.
-Much like the endearing video calls we witnessed between Gloria Pritchett and Manny Delgado (played by Sofía Vergara and Rico Rodriguez) had on the show Modern Family, our own lives are marked by the enduring closeness we share with our families, even when geographical distances separate us.
+Much like the endearing video calls we witnessed between Gloria Pritchett and Manny Delgado, portrayed by Sofía Vergara and Rico Rodriguez in the hit TV show Modern Family, our own lives are marked by the enduring closeness we share with our families, even when geographical distances separate us.
 Just as these fictional characters displayed love, warmth, and connection across the miles, many of us can relate to the heartwarming feeling of maintaining strong family ties, regardless of physical separation.
 In an increasingly globalized world, technology has become a bridge that allows us to nurture these connections, much like the fictional family on the screen.
-But also, you shouldn’t be ashamed of what your cultural background is because you don’t need to “blend in” or “speak lower”, you can keep on being your awesome self that doesn’t harm others and keep in mind that it’s not a competition on who is more Latino/a or more American.
-Your traditions and both your languages are just a part of your identity and you should definitely celebrate them.
+But also, you shouldn't be ashamed of what your cultural background is because you don't need to "blend in" or "speak lower," you can keep on being your awesome self that doesn't harm others and keep in mind that it's not a competition on who is more Latino/a or more American.
+Your traditions and both your languages are just a part of your identity, and you should celebrate them.